Jānis Gilis

-Jānis Gilis (27 April 1943 – 13 September 2000), was the first general manager of Latvia national football team after Latvia regained independence.
+Jānis Gilis (27 April 1943 – 13 September 2000), was the general manager of Latvia national football team after Latvia regained independence.

 Playing career

 His first senior team was ASK Riga.
 From 1965 to 1968 Gilis played in the strongest Latvian team - FK Daugava Rīga, after a conflict with the team manager he left the team for Zvejnieks Liepāja.
 The 1969 season Gilis started as a player in FK Lielupe but soon he got an offer to become a manager for Lielupe thus ending his playing career.